antsam/pyggy/README.md

 * Multithreading
 * Crawling based on stored data's age.
 * Better handle dynamic webpages like calendars or forums.
+* Adoption of urlparse and the Request library.

 ## Changelog
 * April 11, 2013 - User friendly filenames are now used for stored data.